 Attic ventilation will differ depending on what kind of climate you live in.
 Your roof contractor will explain to you how it works.
-But, if you want information beforehand then we will share with you some of the advantages of the well-ventilated attic.
+But, if you want information beforehand, then we will share with you some of the advantages of a well-ventilated attic.
+Here are some of the reasons you should consider installing attic ventilation on your home.

-Heating systems in winters and air conditioners in summers work non-stop, and yet sometimes it’s still cold in the house or very hot.
-You can keep increasing and decreasing the temperature and paying a high electricity bill.
-But it won’t solve the problem permanently.
+In the winter and summertime, heaters and air conditioners work non-stop.
+Despite this, sometimes you’ll notice it’s still cold in the house or very hot.
+You can keep increasing and decreasing the temperature and paying a high electricity bill, but it won’t solve the problem permanently.

 Roof repairs are not fun to deal with, and homeowners want to avoid them as much as they can.
 Heat and moisture are common causes of roof damage.
 When heat stays inside the attic for a long time, the heat bakes the shingles and damages them.
-Damaged shingles in turn can let water or other destructive elements that will slowly become worn down.
+Damaged shingles can let water seep through, and this will wear them down faster than their expected lifespan.

 The biggest energy “consumers” in your house are your heating system and air conditioner.
 They are on almost 24 hours a day and depending on how cold or hot it is, you may use it more some days than the others.
 With good attic ventilation, you can significantly reduce the energy cost and save both money and electricity.